 Certificate students must complete a total of 17 credits hours.

 The application for the real estate certificate is a separate process from the application for a master's degree.
 In evaluating the applications, we will consider an applicant's overall qualifications as well as his or her understanding of the real estate sector and performance in key real estate courses (if the applicant has taken such courses).

 Students are encouraged but not required to have completed a course in microeconomics before beginning the certificate.
-Students will complete the following requirements (see courses page for specific course offerings):
+Students will complete the following requirements (see the Graduate Certificate in Real Estate Development Requirement Checklist (PDF 21KB) for specific course offerings):

 An introductory real estate development overview course